Cocaine Addiction

 Common Short-Term Effects:

 The physiological impact of cocaine is nearly instantaneous but varies in duration based on the route of administration.
-Snorting cocaine may produce a high lasting 15 to 30 minutes, while smoking crack cocaine, a processed rock crystal form, produces a more intense but shorter high of 5 to 10 minutes.
+Snorting cocaine may produce effects lasting 30 to 60 minutes, while smoking crack cocaine produces a more intense but shorter high of 5 to 10 minutes.
 Short-acting effects often lead to repeated dosing or binge use, which increases addiction risk.

 Health Effects and Risks of Cocaine